top of page

 After selecting a little booklet and a calendar for my friend, I headed to the counter to pay.
 A nice young man with beautiful eyes added up my purchases and as we transacted asked me if I had anyone that I would like for them to pray for at the shrine.
 Immediately I responded, “yes!”
 So, he pulled out his folder and flipped open the page, asking me the person’s name.
 I began by clearly stating my son’s first name, but while he was writing it in the book I suddenly dissolved into a puddle of tears before I could squeak out his middle name.
 Off this young fella went to retrieve a wad of tissues for me.
 I managed to finish reciting my son’s complete name, after which he wrote R.I.P.
 Of course, I snapped a pic of his name written in the book.
 So there you have it, nearly six years after losing him, just below the surface I am still as raw as ever.

-On my way out I located the gift shop that Tommy had told me about, John Byrnes Gifts.
+On my way out, I located the gift shop that Tommy had told me about, John Byrnes Gifts.
 I selected some items, including a rosary with blue beads for my son's little girl (his nickname was Blue), and told the shopkeeper that a nice fellow named Tommy sent me, and to be sure to tell him that Theresa stopped by at his request when she sees him next time.

 And, by the way, Tommy did reach out to me on Facebook, so I was able to send him the photo of the candles I lit for his loved ones and to thank him for being such good company on the ride up to Knock.